czhangy/UCLA-Major-Requirements/Misc/STATS-100A/notes.md

         - $$
           P(X=x,Y=y)=\frac{1}{32}(x^2+y^2)
           $$

     - You may construct a table from a formula, but you would not do that if `X` or `Y` can take 1000 values
         - The formula would be much easier to work with
         - Abstraction with mathematics is there just to help us when things get too big to handle them as we would with a few numbers

-  - Building a Join PMF to answer a research question
+- Building a Joint PMF to answer a research question

     - Ex) on randomly chosen Mondays, observe independent work-study students that may show up or not show up to work their shift